tefkah/thesis-writing/Spin Is Often Neglected in QHE Descriptions.md

 ctime: 20210223151818
 ---

-# spin is often neglected in QHE descriptions

 In [[descripion of QHE]],[[spin]] is often completely left out of the picture, which one might think cause concern about the legitamicy of such issues.

 The reason this is done is because under the influence of a strong magnetic field, [[Zeeman splitting]] occurs.